 Beth E. Timberman Chair – Social Services

-Ms. Timberman is a Democrat District 1 Committeewoman in Woodstown, serving her eighth year as Freeholder.
-She works for Woodstown Family Practice as a Registered Nurse bringing more than twenty-five years of experience to the post.
-She obtained her BS in Nursing from Trenton State College with a School Nurse Certificate from Rowan University an was a member of the Class of 2008 of the County Leadership Institute at NYU.
-Ms. Timberman is past president of the South Jersey Freeholders Association, past president of the New Jersey Association of Counties, past member of the Salem Health & Wellness Foundation Board, and a member of AAUW-Salem County Branch She is also liaison to the Cultural & Heritage Commission, Commission on Women and a Trustee of Elmer Methodist Church, where she teaches Sunday School.
+Ms. Timberman is a Democrat District 1 Committeewoman in Woodstown, serving her 11th year as Freeholder.
+She works for Pittsgrove Township as a School Nurse bringing more than thirty years of experience to the post.
+She obtained her BS in Nursing from Trenton State College with a School Nurse Certificate from Rowan University and was a member of the Class of 2008 of the County Leadership Institute at NYU.
+Ms. Timberman is past president of the South Jersey Freeholders Association, past president of the New Jersey Association of Counties, past charter member of the Salem Health & Wellness Foundation Board, lifetime member of NAACP, and a member of AAUW-Salem County Branch.
+She is also liaison to the Salem County Board of Social Services, Commission on Women, Bookmobile, Salem County Women Services, and a member of Elmer Methodist Church, where she plays piano for Church Choir.
 She has a daughter Natalie.
 Contact Freeholder Timberman

 Robert J.Vanderslice Chairman – Health & Human Services